 - let the cups warm up

 - then swirl them around in the wax

 The hot beeswax acts as an effective solvent.
-And swirling/agitating the cups loosens most of the foreign debris which settle to the bottom of the pan.
+And swirling/agitating the cups loosens most of the foreign debris which settles to the bottom of the pan.

 When sufficiently agitated:

-- vigorously shake/rotate/ swirl them in the strainer above the wax pan to remove any excess wax until all dripping stops
+- vigorously shake/rotate/ swirl the cups in the strainer, above the wax pan, to remove any excess wax

 - dump the cups out on a clean surface to cool